Kritter's Northcountry Campground & Cabins

 Q. Do you have problems with bears in your campground?

 A. We have never had a problem with bears IN the campground.
 We have seen bear tracks in our woods so there is ALWAYS that possibility a bear could come into the park.
 Bears and other critters are the reasons we stress to our campers the importance of keeping your camp site picked up and not leaving food out.
-You are more apt to have problems with raccoons, skunks or stray dogs visiting your camp site than with bears, but it is very important to put garbage where it belongs, which is not your camp fire ring.
+It is very important to put garbage where it belongs, which is not your camp fire ring.

 QUESTIONS ABOUT OUR PARK